Triumph: Interview with Yoav Goren

 TMN: Besides this concert series, what does the future hold for fans of epic music?

-Yoav: A lot more music from a lot of epic music artists, to be sure.
+YG: A lot more music from a lot of epic music artists, to be sure.
 We are certainly in the golden era of this very unique genre, and it is important to support the artists who work so hard to bring this music out to the fans (especially those who engage in expensive productions with real orchestras and choir).
-I would encourage all fans to purchase this music at the highest possible quality format, be it CD, lossless, or HD audio (TRIUMPH will be released shortly in 96kHz/24 bit), and to invest in and listen on better-than-average audio systems.
+I would encourage all fans to purchase this music at the highest possible quality format, be it CD, lossless, or HD audio (Triumph will be released shortly in 96kHz/24 bit), and to invest in and listen on better-than-average audio systems.
 The experience of immersion into this particular genre of music will be that much richer!

 As the genre grows from its infancy this decade, we will be hearing some new approaches and production styles, but hopefully we will never lose the signature sound of very talented orchestral musicians performing in wonderful sounding studios and concert halls.
 The trailer industry has spawned this genre Epic Music, and I can foresee that we will start to see live performances dedicated to this burgeoning genre.